💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Martha Madero of Grou added that “adding interactive content to the blog post let’s the user spend more time and interact with it to develop a better understanding and generate a deeper interest in the topic.”

-Ben Johnston of Sagefrog Marketing Group expanded, saying, “Interactive elements that expand on the query users are finding your blog for are likely to keep their interest, and subsequently their eyes, on your page for a longer period of time.”
+According to Ben Johnston of Sagefrog Marketing Group, interactivity is one of the best ways to keep visitors on your website.
+“Interactive elements that expand on the query users are finding your blog for are likely to keep their interest, and subsequently their eyes, on your page for a longer period of time.”

 “If we have a post mentioning tips for finding a good life insurance rate,” said NoExam’s John Holloway. “we’ll include a widget that lets them calculate their price.
 We find that users will spend a few minutes interacting with the tool while they are reading the post.